Chocolate Fudge Crinkles

-1. Use a whisk to mix flour, baking powder and salt together in a medium bowl.
+- Use a whisk to mix the flour, baking powder and salt together in a medium bowl.
 Set aside.

-2. Combine chocolate and butter in a small, microwave-safe bowl.
+- Combine the chocolate and butter in a small, microwave-safe bowl.
 Place it in the microwave and cook in 20-second intervals, stirring between each bout of heat, until almost melted.
 The chocolate will continue to melt as it sits.
 (This technique ensures the chocolate mixture will not get too hot and scorch.)
 Add the espresso powder and stir until completely melted and smooth.

 - In a large bowl, whisk the eggs with both sugars and vanilla extract.
 Use a whisk to smash any lumps of brown sugar.
 Stir in chocolate mixture.

-4. Stir in flour mixture until just combined.
+- Stir in the flour mixture until just combined.
 (Note that the mixture will be very wet, more like cake batter than cookie dough.)
 Cover the bowl with plastic wrap and chill for at least 2 hours.

 - Set racks in upper and lower thirds of oven and preheat to 350 degrees.
 Line two baking sheets with parchment paper and place Confectioners' sugar in a small bowl.
 Roll chilled dough into 1-tablespoon balls, then roll each ball in confectioners sugar.
 (If the dough gets sticky on your hands, wash your hands and then dust them with confectioners sugar before proceeding.)
 Arrange 12 balls evenly on each baking sheet, then place remaining dough back in the refrigerator.
-Bake the cookies for 12 -14 minutes, or until puffy and just dry in center.
-Cool pans on rack for a few minutes, then use a spatula to transfer cookies to rack to cool completely.
+Bake the cookies for 12 -14 minutes, or until puffy and just barely dry in the center.
+Cool the cookies on the pans for a few minutes, then transfer to a rack to cool completely.
 Repeat with remaining cookie dough.
 Store the cookies in an air-tight container.